 Anne Johnson, a longtime force in local cultural life and a loyal supporter of the Brno Expat Centre, wins this year’s edition of the Brno Short Story Writing Contest.
 Congratulations, dear Anne!

 Anne was a runner-up in 2020, ending second with her “Sibling Rivalry” story.
-This year, by expanding upon one of the most famous books in literature, she explored how a young woman survived a perilous period of Brno history, and secured herself the win.
+This year, by expanding upon one of the most famous books in literature and exploring how a young person survived a perilous period of Brno history, she secured herself the win in the competition.

 The Language of Clouds, by Anne Johnson.
 Read here